projectara/greybus-spec/source/bridged_phy.rst

     Offset   Field           Size    Value           Description
     =======  ==============  ======  ===========     ===========================
-    0        size            2       Number          Size in bytes of data to be transmitted 2        data            *size*  Characters      1 or more bytes of data to be transmitted
+    0        size            2       Number          Size in bytes of data to be transmitted 2        data            *size*  Data            1 or more bytes of data to be transmitted
     =======  ==============  ======  ===========     ===========================

 ..